solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 optimized implementations.
 A straightforward implementation can simulate a complex system with thousands of processes with a couple of lines of code.

-Washing hands saves lifes.
+Washing hands saves lives.
 Check out more tips on keeping yourself and others safe from [WHO's web site.](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public)

 Check out the code behind this blog post at [GitHub](https://github.com/jgke/epidemic).